mconnor/mconnor/README.md

-# 👋 I'm Mike Connor - a developer in New Orleans
+# 👋 I'm Mike Connor - a developer in Kansas City

 |                            |                               | |
 | --------------------------- | ---------------------------| ---------------------------|